October 7th - 17th, 2023

-With immediate access to South Luangwa National Park, the premier park in Zambia and one of the best national parks in all of Africa, Kafunta’s eight private safari chalets overlook the game rich floodplain and the Luangwa River beyond that.
+With immediate access to South Luangwa National Park, the premier park in Zambia and one of Africa's best national parks, Kafunta’s eight private safari chalets overlook the game-rich floodplain and the Luangwa River beyond that.

-The hot tub, spa and massages and late night fodder around the fire pit each night add to the allure of this oasis.
+The hot tub, spa and massages, and late-night fodder around the fire pit each night add to the allure of this oasis.